 The story was first published by the good folks at the webzine Down In The Cellar as part of their Summer 2007 issue.
 Later that year, the delightfully twisted gang at Well Told Tales opted to take a chance with the story and adapt it for audio presentation as a podcast.
 If you ask me, the actor they chose for the reading, Richard L. Richards, Jr., knocks it out of the park, so you be sure to go and give it a listen.
 Hey, it’s free, so what are you waiting for?

 (EDIT: Down In the Cellar has been discontinued, or is on an indefinite hiatus.
 I’m honestly not sure what the deal is with them.
 “Stop-Loss” has since been republished in the anthology Zombiefied from Sky Warrior Books.
-The audio adaptation is also available, thanks to WTT’s page over at Podfeed.net)
+The audio adaptation is also still available, thanks to WTT’s content being collected over at the Internet Archive.)